This page contains materials for physicians testing and caring for patients with a confirmed or suspected case of COVID-19.

 (click to enlarge)

 - Please advise all patients being tested for COVID-19 to self-isolate until negative test results have been received.
-A self-isolation handout is available in English, Simplified Chinese, Traditional Chinese and Punjabi.
+A How to self-isolate after a COVID-19 test handout is available for patients.

 - Cleaning products and disinfectants that are regularly used in hospitals and health care settings are strong enough to deactivate coronaviruses and prevent their spread.